Asso di Denari

 Rosset

-Quart, Valle d'Aosta With plantings from 700 to 1000 meters, Rosset exemplifies the geographic and climatic challenges of Valle d’Aosta, where low yields make quality the essential focus.
-Cesare and Natalina planted their first vineyards in 2001, to accompany the raspberries, saffron and genepy that they farm and distill.
-Cornalin, Chardonnay, and Syrah are grown...
+Quart, Valle d'Aosta With plantings from 700 to 1000 meters (2,297 - 3,281 feet), Rosset exemplifies the geographic and climatic challenges of Valle d’Aosta, where low yields make quality the essential focus.
+Nicola Rosset and his father Cesare planted their first vineyards in 2001, to accompany the raspberries, saffron and genepy that they farm and...

 Les Clos Perdus